-When I first began my search for a dentist I spent a lot of time on Google, but soon realized it might be better to ask around.
+When I first began my search for a dentist, I spent a lot of time on Google, but soon realized it might be better to ask around.
 I first asked the westerners at my job about a dentist they went to and interestingly (and disgustingly) enough not one of them could direct me to one because they hadn’t been to one.
-I mean, some of these people have been here for years and haven’t been to the dentist once, but that’s another conversation for another blogpost.
-I then asked a coworker where she went to the dentist and she directed me to a practice whose name was in Thai, which was fine, but it’s safe to say that if a practice’s name is in Thai then it’s probably Thai-exclusive.
-I finally asked a friend of mine, who recently had their wisdom teeth out, where they had that procedure and they told me about Dental World.
+I then asked a coworker where she went to the dentist, and she led me to a practice whose name was in Thai, which was fine, but it’s safe to say that if a practice’s name is in Thai, then it’s probably Thai-exclusive.
+I finally asked a friend of mine, who recently had their wisdom teeth out, where they had that procedure, and they told me about Dental World.

-After a few Google searches and a couple great reviews I decided that’s where I would go to have my teeth cleaned.
+After a few Google searches and a couple of great reviews, I decided that’s where I would go to have my teeth cleaned.
 I called Dental World on Saturday morning and was given an appointment for 1 p.m. later that day.

-My doctor was gentle and if I made a noise she was attentive to what I was experiencing.
-When all was said and done she asked if I wanted fluoride (for a fee) and I said yes, which she happily applied.
-During my cleaning there was some sensitivity in a certain area and I asked what was the deal with that.
-She said, my teeth were fine, but the power setting on the machine may have been set too high.
-When I talked to her about the pain from sweet food she offered to take x-rays (for a fee), which I obliged to because I’m used to having x-rays done when I have a cleaning.
-The process of getting the cleaning, fluoride and x-rays took about 25 minutes total, and in the end Dr. Kanokwan said my teeth were doing great and to come back in six months.
+My doctor was gentle, and if I made a noise, she was attentive to what I was experiencing.
+When all was said and done, she asked if I wanted fluoride (for a fee), and I said yes, which she happily applied.
+During my cleaning, there was some sensitivity in a specific area, so I asked what the deal was.
+She said my teeth were fine, but the power setting on the machine may have been set too high.
+When I talked to her about the pain from sweet food, she offered to take x-rays (for a fee), which I obliged to because I’m used to having x-rays done when I have a cleaning.
+The process of getting the cleaning, fluoride, and x-rays took about 25 minutes in total.
+In the end, Dr. Kanokwan said my teeth were doing great and to come back in six months.